MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/module/how-to-import-cmdlets-using-modules.md

 ---
+ms.date: 08/28/2019
+ms.topic: reference
-title: "How to Import Cmdlets Using Modules | Microsoft Docs" ms.date: "08/28/2019"
+title: How to Import Cmdlets Using Modules
+description: How to Import Cmdlets Using Modules
 ---

 # How to Import Cmdlets Using Modules